From tornadoes to ice, here are the conditions expected in today's sprawling storm - KTVZ

 And in Illinois, more than 100 cars were involved in crashes Thursday on Interstate 39 where the area experienced heavy snow and reduced visibility.

-As of early Friday morning, more than 100,000 homes and businesses across Ohio, Pennsylvania, West Virginia, North Carolina and New Jersey were in the dark, according to PowerOutages.us.
+As of early Friday morning, about 100,000 homes and businesses across Ohio, Pennsylvania, West Virginia, North Carolina and Alabama were in the dark, according to PowerOutages.us.

 Strong thunderstorms and snow could also affect several major airports.
 Nearly 300 Friday flights are listed as canceled, according to the tracking website FlightAware.